Vlad-Viddi/react_todo-app/README.md

-You can find code here ib SRC folder
+## You can find code here in SRC folder.

 <!---
 # React ToDo App